Renormalization of mixing angles and computation of the hadronic $W$ decay widths: Renormalization of the hadronic W decay at 1-loop

-Interestingly, in our approach, the counterterm of $g^\prime$ looks identical to the counterterm of electric charge found in the literature, e.g.~\cite{denner1993,pokorski2000,bohm2001,denner2020}.
+Interestingly, in our approach, the counterterm of $g^\prime$ looks identical to the counterterm of electric charge found in the literature, e.g.~\cite{denner1993,pokorski2000,bohm2001,denner2020}, while $\delta e$ is unusual.
 However, this is only in appearance, since the definition of $\delta Z_{ZA}$ is different from the usual On-Shell approach due to the presence of off-diagonal mass counterterm $\delta m^2_{AZ}$ as we see in the section below.
-In turn, once all the field and mass counterterms are written explicitly in terms of self-energies, the coupling counterterms $\delta g$, $\delta g^\prime$, and $\delta e$ are as in traditional On-Shell scheme~\cite{aoki1982}.
-Interestingly, a similar approach, where the Weinberg angle does not receive a counterterm, was taken by A.~Sirlin quite some time ago in~\cite{sirlin1980}, but the electric charge counterterm was fixed by writing the covariant derivative in terms of $Q$ and $T^3-Qs^2$ and by considering vertex and self-energy contributions to photon emission graphs.
-Perhaps it is worth mentioning that gauge invariance allowed us to completely avoid the (explicit) discussion of 3-point functions, which are usually employed for the renormalization of the electric charge.
+In turn, once all the field and mass counterterms are written explicitly in terms of self-energies, the coupling counterterms $\delta g$, $\delta g^\prime$, and $\delta e$ are as in traditional On-Shell scheme~\cite{aoki1982}, see Eqs.~\eqref{eq:gprimectSE},~\eqref{eq:gctSE}, and~\eqref{eq:ectSE} below.
+This means that, for example, the renormalized electric charge is as measured in the Thomson limit.